chkn/MaterialUI/Readme.md

             .accentColor(Color.green)
 ```

-In MacOS the accentColor modifier is not available, so you can use the materialColor environment variable
+In MacOS the accentColor modifier is not available, so you can use the materialAccent environment variable
 (in fact, you can use this on any platform)